-DePaul University - Online Master of Science Predictive Analytics and Online Master of Science Information Systems - Business Intelligence Concentration
+DePaul University - Online Master of Science in Data Science (MSDS) Program

-DePaul University’s College of Computing and Digital Media (CDM) offers two online analytics degree programs: an online Master of Science in Data Science (MSDS); and an online Master of Science in Information Systems (MSIS) with a concentration in Business Intelligence (BI).
-The MSDS program focuses on subjects like data mining, multivariate statistics, machine learning, and database processing.
-The MSIS degree with a BI concentration covers the design, implementation, and maintenance of IT data systems and their use in a business context.
-While there are key differences in curricula and other structural elements, both programs require students to complete 52 units of coursework (the equivalent of 13 classes).
-This can be accomplished in as few as 21 months of full-time enrollment, or as many as 39 months by part-time students who take one class per quarter.
+DePaul University’s College of Computing and Digital Media (CDM) offers an online Master of Science in Data Science (MSDS) program with a Computational Methods concentration and a curriculum that focuses on data mining proficiencies, multivariate statistics, machine learning, and database processing.
+The program requires students to complete 52 units of coursework (the equivalent of 13 classes), which can be accomplished in as few as 21 months of full-time enrollment, or as many as 39 months by part-time students who take one class per quarter.

 The DePaul system for online education is designed to mirror the university’s campus-based programs.
-Online students enroll in the same courses as students on campus, and are expected to complete the same weekly assignments and projects, which they submit through a course management system for grading.
-Lectures are recorded and posted online within two hours of live class meetings, and can be streamed or downloaded for offline viewing.
+Online students enroll in the same courses as students on campus and are expected to complete the same weekly assignments and projects, which they submit through a course management system for grading.
+Lectures are recorded and posted online and can be streamed or downloaded for offline viewing.
 Exams must be proctored, which means online students can attend exam sessions on campus (a requirement for those living within 30 miles of the school), or locate a proctor at a local library, college, or university.
 Because DePaul’s online and campus-based master’s degrees are essentially identical, students apply to the desired program and then indicate their preference for online or campus-based classes.
-There are no mandatory campus visits for online students in the MSDS and MSIS programs.
+There are no mandatory campus visits for online students in the MSDS program.

-Data science and BI program students at DePaul may also benefit from the school’s Data Mining and Predictive Analytics Center, which conducts applied research and fosters collaborations between DePaul faculty and businesses and organizations in the field of analytics.
+Data science students at DePaul may also benefit from the school’s Data Mining and Predictive Analytics Center, which conducts applied research and fosters collaborations between DePaul faculty and businesses and organizations in the field of analytics.

 DePaul University is accredited by the Higher Learning Commission.